 Since the emergence of high speed internet, businesses have benefitted from powerful operational tools.
 Business organizations can now tap new markets, source new kinds of raw materials and reach new areas of expertise across the globe.
 If you have been thinking about expanding your organization outside local boundaries or you are feeling the need to operate your business globally in a more efficient way, you should ask yourself: Do you have the necessary tools to go international?

 Beware of information overload

 You are no doubt familiar with buzzwords including: “Instant email access”, “Instant Messaging”, “Social Networks”, or even “Cloud Computing”.
 Are these tools really helping you to lead your business effectively or are they creating an information overload that can hinder timely business decisions?
 It is not uncommon that you may have gotten lost midway through trying to find information about how to grow your business.
 A recent study published in an article in Harvard Business Review, revealed that business leaders are often trapped by information overload.
 The study found that the enormous volume of data, that we are exposed to daily, combined with their work interruptions can adversely affect personal well-being, decision-making, innovation, and overall productivity.

 Better Leadership Skills vs. Smarter Technologies

-Global leaders definitely require specific skills sets such as virtual leadership abilities, an in-depth understanding of cultural differences and team dynamics.
+Global leaders definitely require specific skills sets such as virtual leadership abilities, and an in-depth understanding of cultural differences and team dynamics.
 Additionally, access to accurate real-time business information is a key enabler of efficient global operations.
 As a business leader, making informed decisions is, without doubt, part of your core duties.
 You need to think whether you really have the right tools to actually get more visibility and control over your business.
-Conversely, you should assess to what extent key decision makers in your organization are being dragged down by information overload and how your tools can alleviate this from happening .
+Conversely, you should assess to what extent key decision-makers in your organization are being dragged down by information overload and how your tools can alleviate this from happening .

 The Complexity Struggle by IT Departments